Superannuation splitting under the family law

 • If Party 2 had $100,000 in superannuation entitlements at the commencement of the relationship and, their current balance is $150,000, the total superannuation accumulated during the relationship is $50,000.

-• You add together the total superannuation entitlements accumulated by both parties during the relationship and divide this by two.
+• Add together the total superannuation entitlements accumulated by both parties during the relationship and divide this by two.
 This is the sum that each party should receive.

 Calculation: